jaredevans/SayMySubtitles/README.md

 ## About The Project

 This project was created to bridge the accessibility gap for videos that primarily use sign language.
-By taking an existing `.srt` subtitle file, the application generates and syncs audio to the video, making it more accessible to those who are visually impaired or prefer audio narration.
+By taking an existing `.srt` subtitle file, the application generates and syncs audio to the video, making it more accessible to the world at large.

 ## Features